 Network Configuration: Click Edit Environment > Edit Networks and modify the network configuration, as needed.

 CloudShare Viewer: Click Edit Environment > Customize Viewer to modify an end user's viewing experience.
-For more information, see Customizing The Environment Viewer.
+For more information, see Customize the Environment Viewer.

-When you have completed the required adjustments, remember to take a snapshot to create a blueprint for reuse.
+When you have completed the required adjustments, remember to take a Snapshot in order to create a Blueprint for reuse.